 The abuse of women and girls has consequences for everyone.
 Find out more about the impact abuse has on women, men, families, communities and society as a whole.Impact of abuse

 *Testimonials are anonymous to protect identities, but all are based on real experiences

-If you are a British Sign Language (BSL) user or have learning difficulties, please see our British Sign Language (BSL) and Easy Read page for information on this campaign and how to access support if you've experienced abuse.
+If you are a British Sign Language (BSL) user, please see our British Sign Language (BSL) page for information on this campaign and how to access support if you've experienced abuse.

 If you have learning difficulties, you can download an Easy Read pdf.